Scifabric/docs.pybossa.com/docs/api/user/intro.md

-## User api endpoint ----------------

 While all the other endpoints behave the same, this one is a bit special as we deal with private information like emails.

 ### Anonymous users